Salvadel/soc-homelab-environment/setup/wazuh-setup.md

 # Wazuh Setup

-This document covers the installation and configuration of the Wazuh SIEM stack on the Ubuntu Server virtual machine.
+This document covers the installation and configuration of the Wazuh SIEM stack on Ubuntu Server - SIEM.
 Wazuh serves as the central security monitoring platform for the SOC homelab, collecting and analyzing security logs from monitored endpoints and generating alerts for suspicious activity.

 ## Why Wazuh